Health and Travel Alerts Learn More Left arrow

 “Great One” feels like an apt moniker for this mighty summit.
 The sight of its snowy summit and glaciers catching the sunlight is truly something wondrous to behold.
 Unfortunately, very few people can claim to have seen it.
 The mountain is so massive that it tends to create its own weather patterns, meaning that the summit is often veiled by clouds.

 Travelers and locals fortunate enough to see the mountain in all its glory often refer to themselves as part of the “10% club”—or 30% club, depending on who asks.
 Either way, it’s a rare and privileged minority.
-Though the chances may be slim, a clear shot of Mount Denali is special enough to warrant trying your luck.
+Though the chances may be slim, a clear shot of this Alaskan landmark is special enough to warrant trying your luck.

 See the Northern Lights From Fairbanks